The Fast and the Furious (2006 video game)

 The Fast and the Furious is a 2006 racing game developed by Eutechnyx and published by Namco Bandai Games for the PlayStation 2 and PlayStation Portable.
-The game is based on the Fast & Furious film series, particularly the third film The Fast and the Furious: Tokyo Drift.
+The game is based on The Fast and the Furious: Tokyo Drift.

 Gameplay

 Players race on the Shuto Expressway (Wangan) or mountain roads (Touge).
 On the expressway, players can compete in point-to-point races or contests to achieve the highest speed between the start and finish.
 The mountain roads also have point-to-point races but also have competitions for the most drift.
 Hotspots are positioned along the roads to access race starts and car dealerships.
 There are eight different dealerships where vehicles can be purchased: Nissan dealership, Mitsubishi dealership, Mazda dealership, Honda dealership, Toyota dealership, Subaru dealership, Lexus dealership, and a U.S. Naval Base – where according to the instruction booklet included with the game, cars are brought over by stationed soldiers who end up selling them or are just imported.
 The tune shops are spread over the map and offer performance upgrades, visual upgrades, and paint jobs which are free and fully customizable by the player.
 The game includes many Japanese cars such as the Mazda RX-7, Mitsubishi Lancer Evolution, Subaru Impreza WRX STI, Toyota Supra, Honda NSX and the Nissan Skyline.
 However, Honda and Acura vehicles were not featured in the PAL version, due to licensing issues.
 There are also some American cars such as the Chevrolet Corvette Z06 and the Shelby GT500.